Alejogb1/job-board/blog-data/how-to-do-multiprocessing-within-azure-aci-for-inference.md

 id: "how-to-do-multiprocessing-within-azure-aci-for-inference"
 ---

-Alright, let's talk about running inference jobs using multiprocessing inside Azure Container Instances (ACI).
+, let's talk about running inference jobs using multiprocessing inside Azure Container Instances (ACI).
 It's a topic I've tackled quite a few times, particularly when dealing with high-throughput image processing pipelines a few years back.
 Getting multiprocessing to play nice in a containerized environment like ACI requires understanding a few core concepts and how they interact.
 The trick isn't merely about throwing more cores at the problem; it’s about managing those cores effectively.

 Essentially, you’re aiming to divide your inference workload across multiple processes within the same container instance.
 This is beneficial when you have computationally intensive tasks that can be parallelized, allowing you to leverage the multicore nature of modern processors and reduce the overall processing time.
 When I first encountered this, I initially tried a simple `multiprocessing.Pool` approach, only to find out it wasn't quite as plug-and-play as I expected, especially given the constraints of ACI.